LoginRadius/egnature/README.md

 # Egnature - Email Sign Generator

 ## Introduction
-Egnature is an email signature generator tool,which is open source and free to use
+Egnature is an Email Signature generator tool, which is Open source and free to use.

 ## Features

+- Add your Name, Designation and Website
 - Drag n Drop / Upload and Resize the profile image.
-- Easy to use with simply clicking on *Copy* button
+- Easy to use utility.
+Generate your Signature just by simply clicking on *Copy* button!

 ## How to Install and Run
 - Clone and checkout the project.